Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Concise four-sentence description that is front-loaded with the core purpose, no redundant words, each sentence adds value.
+The description is two sentences, front-loaded with the main action, and contains no redundant information.
+Every sentence adds value.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.